ethan-ou/ethanou.com/ethan-ou/content/blog/creating-a-new-theme.md

 linktitle: Creating a New Theme
 next: /tutorials/github-pages-blog
 prev: /tutorials/automated-deployments
-title: Creating a New Theme
+title: Creating a New Theme For Non-Developers in Hugo
 weight: 10
 ---